ragnor-rs/el-adapter/Readme.md

 ElAdapter library allows you to decouple RecylerView's adapters code in more handy, simple and beatiful way.

-If you have a lot of adapters in your project you should definitely give this library a try!
+If you have a lot of adapters in your project you should definitely give it a try!

 Features
 --------